|Back to Main Print This Page Email to a Friend|

 Herpes zoster can also cause a severe infection in the retina called imminent acute retinal necrosis syndrome.
 In such cases, visual loss develops within weeks or months after the herpes zoster outbreak has resolved.
 Although this complication usually follows a herpes outbreak in the face, it can occur after an outbreak in any part of the body.

-- Guillain-Barre Syndrome.
-Guillain-Barre syndrome is caused by inflammation of the nerves and is associated with a number of viruses, including herpes zoster.
+- Guillain-Barré Syndrome: Guillain-Barré syndrome is caused by the inflammation of the nerves and is associated with a number of viruses, including herpes zoster.
 The arms and legs become weak, painful, and, sometimes, even paralyzed.
 The trunk and face may be affected.
 Symptoms vary from mild to severe enough to require hospitalization.
 The disorder resolves in a few weeks to months.
 Other herpes viruses (cytomegalovirus and Epstein-Barr), or bacteria (Campylobacter) may have a stronger association with this syndrome than herpes zoster.

-- Ramsay Hunt Syndrome.
-Ramsay Hunt syndrome occurs when herpes zoster causes facial paralysis and rash on the ear (herpes zoster oticus) or in the mouth.
+- Ramsay Hunt Syndrome: Ramsay Hunt syndrome occurs when herpes zoster causes facial paralysis and rash on the ear (herpes zoster oticus) or in the mouth.
 Symptoms include severe ear pain and hearing loss, ringing in the ear, loss of taste, nausea, vomiting, and dizziness.
 Ramsay Hunt syndrome may also cause a mild inflammation in the brain.
 The dizziness may last for a few days, or even weeks, but usually resolves.
-Severity of hearing loss varies from partial to total; however, this too usually goes away.
+Severe or partial hearing loss may occur but this too usually goes away.
 Facial paralysis, on the other hand, may be permanent.

-- Bell's Palsy.
-Bell's palsy is partial paralysis of the face.
+- Bell's Palsy: Bell's palsy is the partial paralysis of the face.
 Sometimes, it is difficult to distinguish between Bell's palsy and Ramsay Hunt syndrome, particularly in the early stages.
 In general, Ramsay Hunt syndrome tends to be more severe than Bell's palsy.

-- Meningitis and Encephalitis.
-Inflammation of the membrane around the brain (meningitis) or in the brain itself (encephalitis) is a rare complication in people with herpes zoster.
+- Meningitis and Encephalitis: Inflammation of the membrane around the brain (meningitis) or in the brain itself (encephalitis) is an uncommon complication in people with herpes zoster.
 The encephalitis is generally mild and resolves in a short period.
 In rare cases, particularly in patients with impaired immune systems, it can be severe and even life threatening.

-- Stroke.
-Some research suggests that herpes zoster increases the risk for stroke in the year following a shingles outbreak.
+- Vascular Complications: Some research suggests that herpes zoster may increase the risk for transient ischemia attack (TIA), stroke, or possibly heart attack in the first weeks or months following a shingles outbreak.
+Antiviral drugs may be protective.

 Symptoms of Chickenpox

 The time between exposure to the virus and eruption of symptoms is called the incubation period.
-For chickenpox, this period is 10 - 20 days.
-The patient often develops fever, headache, swollen glands, and other flu-like symptoms before the typical rash appears.
-While fevers are low grade in most children, some can reach 105 °F.
+For chickenpox, this period is 10 to 20 days.
+Fever, headache, swollen glands, and other flu-like symptoms often develop before the typical rash appears.
+Fevers are low grade in most children; however some can reach 105°F (40.5°C).

 These symptoms subside once the rash breaks out.
 One or more tiny raised red bumps appear first, most often on the face, chest, or abdomen.
 They become larger within a few hours and spread quickly (sprout), eventually forming small blisters on a red base.
 The numbers of blisters vary widely.
 Some patients have only a few spots, others can develop hundreds.
 Each blister is filled with clear fluid that becomes cloudy in several days.

 It takes about 4 days for each blister to dry out and form a scab.
 During its course, the rash itches, sometimes severely.
-Usually separate crops of blisters occur over 4 - 7 days, the entire disease process lasting 7 - 10 days.
+Usually separate crops of blisters occur over 4 to 7 days, the entire disease process lasting 7 to 10 days.

 Symptoms of Shingles